Ritika8081/Restructuring_Project/README.md

 A modular, drag-and-drop widget dashboard built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 Originally a 1000+ line monolithic component, now restructured into 8 clean, maintainable modules.

+## ✔ Best scalable pattern (Used in Node-RED, LabVIEW, MaxMSP, BioSignal tools)

+Signal routing is per-channel, not per-node.

+Meaning:

+- Every processing node consumes one channel.

+- If a user wants 4 channels → they drag 4 BandPower nodes (one per channel).

+This avoids:

+- Cross-channel interference

+- Timing mismatches

+- Buffer alignment issues

+- UI complexity

+- Routing errors

+Why this is good for our application:

+- Clarity & single responsibility: Each processing node handles one channel, making it easy to reason about state and behavior.
+- Independent timing & buffers: Per-channel nodes use their own buffers and internal state, avoiding accidental misalignment when channels start or stop.
+- Easy debugging and configuration: Users can tweak band, window, or filter settings per-channel without affecting others.
+- Scalable UI: The flow and dashboard stay predictable — adding or removing channels is explicit and localized.
+- Compatibility with existing architecture: Our provider already applies per-channel filters and widgets prefer published outputs from single-source nodes, so this pattern maps naturally to the codebase.

+Recommendation summary: favor one processing node per channel for most use-cases; only consolidate into multi-channel nodes when you need tight, optimized, or algorithmically coupled multi-channel processing (e.g., beamforming, PCA).

 ## 🚀 Quick Start

 ```bash